 The age-old question, cremation or burial?
 When considering their final wishes more people are choosing cremation as their preferred final disposition, yet many people still don’t fully understand the details and options surrounding it.
 In this section we’ve provided helpful information, so you can make an informed decision.
 While reviewing our content, if you have any questions please feel free to contact us, either by our form on our website or by telephone.
 We’re always here to help.

 What is Cremation?

 Author Michelle Kim, in How Cremation Works, details the cremation process: "In modern crematories, the body is stored in a cool, temperature-controlled room until it's approved for cremation.
-The body is prepared by removing pacemakers, prostheses and silicone implants.
+The body is prepared by removing pacemakers, prosthesis and silicone implants.
 The body is then put into a container or casket made of flammable materials such as plywood, pine or cardboard."

 Traditional Wooden Caskets can be used in the cremation process.
 Prior to entering the cremation retort the steel fixtures are removed by the crematorium staff.

 The container is placed in the retort or cremating chamber.
 It takes anywhere from two to three hours to reduce an average adult to ash.
 When the cremated remains are cooled, they are processed to a uniformly-sized pebble-like substance, which we call ashes, and placed in an urn.
 The funeral director then returns the cremated remains to the decedent’s loved ones.

 Things to Consider Before Choosing Cremation or Burial

 When considering your final disposition there are several factors that can help you come to that important decision: